Brendon-Coombes/blog/source/_posts/vs-stop-chrome-debugging.md

 Then scroll down to the **Debugging -> General** option on the menu on the left hand side.
 Then search for thes setting labelled **"Enable JavaScript debugging for ASP.NET (Chrome and IE)"** and uncheck it.

-{% asset_img "enable-javascript-debugging-option" "Uncheck enable JavasScript debugging"%}
+{% asset_img "enable-javascript-debugging-option.png" "Uncheck enable JavasScript debugging"%}

 Now the next time you debug an ASP.NET application your default browser should launch rather than the Visual Studio version of Chrome.